moanan/PAH_grasp_analysis/README.md

 # PAH_grasp_analysis

-grasp analysis of pin array hand
+Pin array hand is able to grasp various objects.
+This project simulates how different pin array hand configurations are to grasp different objects in matlab environment.

+- created by An Mo
+- on 8th Oct.
+2017
+- in Tsinghua University